MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-where you want to get books and their authors.
+Where you want to get books and their authors.

 To allow navigation from `Author` to `Book`, the same principles can be applied, updating the configuration using the following command: